Werewolf, The Game – Part 1, The Basics

 It is recommended to not exceed 5 minute days unless there is a good amount of discussion occurring.
 Larger games should have shorter days to move the game along faster, as these can end up taking a very long time and can be quite boring for those killed off very early.
 I would recommend;

-- Up to 10 players – 5 minute rounds
+- Up to 10 players – 5-minute rounds

-- 10 – 15 players – 4 minute rounds
+- 10 – 15 players – 4-minute rounds

-- 15 – 20 players – 3 minute rounds
+- 15 – 20 players – 3-minute rounds

-- Speed games can be played with 2 minute rounds
+- Speed games can be played with 2-minute rounds

-You can nominate any other player at any time during the day phase, unless there is another ongoing trial.
+You can nominate any other player at any time during the day phase unless there is another ongoing trial.
 You can nominate the same player twice, and you can nominate more than one person per round.
-You do however have to have a reasonable reason for nominating, and it is God’s discretion whether or not to accept you reason as acceptable.
+You do however have to have a reasonable reason for nominating, and it is God’s discretion whether or not to accept your reason as acceptable.
 If your reason for nominating (or seconding) is not acceptable to God, they can decide to throw out your nomination, and resume discussion.

 Defending against an accusation is very important, no one, villager or wolf should want to be lynched.
 As a tip, start your defence with “I am not a wolf”.
-Then, you should address each point your nominees have made, and provide your counter argument.
+Then, you should address each point your nominees have made, and provide your counter-argument.
 Be careful of assuming that if you are a Villager, it means that anyone who nominates you must be a wolf.
 It is just as likely that they are a Villager with a valid suspicion who just happened to get it wrong.
 One other important thing to remember is if you have a special role.
 Having special roles reveal themselves too soon in the game is dangerous, as they become a target for the Wolves, and die quickly.
-However losing a special role to a lynch is much worse!
+However, losing a special role in a lynch is much worse!
 So if you are put on trial and you’re a special role, don’t be afraid to tell everyone that this is the reason you shouldn’t be lynched!
 In addition, if you do decide to reveal your role, make sure you give specifics, i.e. which role you are, and if you’re a seer who you have checked.
 You’re a target now, so you need to make sure your information is shared with the village quickly.

 Image by Mark James Hiblin